MuhammedZohaib/My-Second-Brain/JavaScript/JavaScript.md

 	.catch(error => console.log(error));

 ```
-# ----await----
+# await
-Make an async function wait for a Promise.
+Make an `async` function wait for a Promise.
-We can only use await keyword in async function
+We can only use await keyword in `async` function

 ```JS
 	async function loadFile(){